Podiatry Billing Services in Maryland

 CareFirst BlueCross BlueShield processes the largest share of Maryland commercial podiatry claims.
 We know their MD specific fee schedules, prior authorization requirements for podiatry procedures, and their appeal timelines when claims are denied.
 Medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented.

-Novitas Solutions processes Medicare podiatry claims in Maryland with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around diabetic foot care certification to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction L) processes Medicare podiatry claims in Maryland with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction L)'s policies around diabetic foot care certification to prevent medical necessity denials.

 Denial Prevention for Maryland Podiatry